zuozhenggh/learning-library/oic-integration-library/common/adb-provision/adb-provision.md

 In this lab, you will:

--   Learn how to provision a new Autonomous Database
+-   Learn how to provision a new Oracle Autonomous Database

 ### Prerequisites

 - This lab requires completion of the Get Started section in the Contents menu on the left.

-## Task 1: Choose ADW or ATP from the services menu
+## **Task 1:** Choose ADW or ATP from the services menu

 1. Log in to the Oracle Cloud.
 2. Once you log in, the cloud services dashboard shows all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.